-What to do after being charged with a criminal offence
+What should I do after being charged with a criminal offence?

 Do not speak with anyone about the allegations against you.